 During this trip, I also gained further insight and perspective into my new employers.
 I was able to experience firsthand the benefits of the hydro-electric system installed at the Kenai Backcountry Lodge, decreasing the remote lodge’s reliance on fossil fuels.
 And while I expected a low-impact style of travel, it was clear that Alaska Wildland Adventures was taking extra precautions to diminish our impact on the environment; such as building elevated boardwalks connecting the private cabins, designed to protect the fragile ecosystem below.

-As time went on, I began to notice a company-wide awareness of the necessity to adopt environmental measures in all aspects of business.
-AWA’s Greenworks Program evaluates everything from operations to administrative activities, modifying our business practices to lessen the harm on our environment.
+As time went on, I began to notice a company-wide awareness of the necessity to adopt environmental measures in all aspects of the business.
+AWA’s Greenworks Program evaluates everything from operations to administrative activities, modifying our business practices to lessen the harm to our environment.

 Alaska Wildland Adventures has been guiding small group tours around Alaska for over 30 years.
 Throughout the years, the remote destinations we visit have remained largely unaltered.
 If you are interested in traveling to Alaska and experiencing these remote locations for yourself, your stay will directly contribute to the protection of wild Alaska.
 We donate a percentage of our pre-tax profits to local conservation efforts annually.
 Simply by choosing an Alaska Wildland Adventures trip, you too will have helped to protect Alaska’s treasured resources for future generations.